G-ojies/GreYat-Labs-Security-Research/README.md

-# GreYat-Labs-Security-Research
-A repository documenting security research, system recovery protocols, and technical guides for secure computing.
 # Greyat Labs: Security & Systems Research

 Greyat Labs is a personal initiative focused on low-level system security, digital forensics, and secure software development.
 This repository serves as a documentation hub for my research into system vulnerabilities and recovery.